 - Place the mixture in a container such as a sealed plastic bag;

-- Scratch out all personal information on the prescription label of your empty pill bottle or empty medicine packaging to make it unreadable, then dispose of the container.
+- Delete all personal information on the prescription label of empty pill bottles or medicine packaging, then dispose of the container.

-For example, patients in assisted living communities using fentanyl patches for pain should immediately flush their used or unneeded patches down the toilet.
-When you dispose of these patches and certain other powerful medicines down the sink or toilet you help to keep others safe by ensuring that these medicines cannot be used again or accidentally ingested and cause harm.
+There are some medicines that, when not disposed of properly, can pose significant risks.
+For example, patients using fentanyl patches should immediately flush their used or unneeded patches down the toilet.
+When powerful medicines such as these patches are disposed down the toilet, you help to keep others safe by ensuring these medicines are not misused or accidentally ingested or touched.

 For additional information, see Medication Disposal: Questions and Answers.

 FDA recognizes that the recommendation to flush certain potentially dangerous medicines when a take-back option is not readily available raises questions about their impact on the environment and contamination of surface and drinking water supplies.
 In an effort to address this concern, FDA staff published a paper entitled “Risks Associated with the Environmental Release of Pharmaceuticals on the U.S. Food and Drug Administration ‘Flush List’."